eR-Biostat/Course-developers/README.md

 ## Course development

-For each course, several type of course materials shoudl be avilabe:
+For each course, several types of course materials should be available:
-* A book (or notes) if it can be avilable online.
+* A book (or notes) if it can be available online.
 * Slides for the course (PDF file with one slide per page).
 * R programs, ready to use, which contain all data and R code for the all examples and illustrations discussed in the course.
 * Homework assignments and exams.

-## What you can download from this repository ?
+## What can you download from this repository ?

 * A Tex file that can be sued to produce slides for a course (example: slides for the class about simple linear regression).
 * Corresponding set of slides.